SansGuidon/bookmarks/README.md

 * [StaticGen](https://www.staticgen.com/) - A List of Static Site Generators for [JAMstack](https://jamstack.org/) Sites
 * :star: [**ThoughtWorks**](https://www.thoughtworks.com/radar/tools) - Technology radar : trends, insights into tools, frameworks, languages, techniques & platforms shaping the future
 * [Sven Taylor](https://www.techspot.com/news/80729-complete-list-alternatives-all-google-products.html) - (2019) The complete list of alternatives to all Google products | Parallel universe for the super security conscious
-* [SteamPeek](http://steampeek.hu/) - Find up to 60 similar games for almost any game | Trending and similar indie gems, search by games, tags and categories easily and more

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests